 Research on Marijuana and PMS Symptoms

-Another common PMS symptom is acne, as women can break out in the days before their period.
-A study by Olah et al., published in the Experimental Dermatology journal in September 2016, found that CBD had a positive effect on inflammation, and reduced instances of acne.
+Another common PMS symptom is acne, as many women tend to break out in the days or even weeks leading up to their menstrual cycle.
+A study published in Experimental Dermatology found that CBD had a positive effect on inflammation and reduced acne instances.

-Any positive effects that you feel from marijuana is a combination of its cannabinoids, flavonoids, and terpenes.
-Therefore, when choosing a marijuana strain to treat PMS symptoms, it isn’t always about the THC or CBD content.
+Also, it’s worth pointing out that cannabis-related effects can vary tremendously based on a strain’s specific combination of cannabinoids, flavonoids, and terpenes.
+In other words, when choosing a marijuana strain to treat PMS symptoms, it isn’t always about just the THC or CBD content.
 Here are some of our top choices.

 1 – Sour Diesel

-Often called ‘Sour D,’ this sativa-dominant hybrid is believed to be a cross of Super Skunk and Chemdawg.
+This sativa-dominant hybrid is believed to be a cross between Super Skunk and Chemdawg.
 Although its precise origins are a mystery, it was probably created in California in the 1990s.
-With a THC level of 22% and just 0.2% CBD, it is not a marijuana strain to be messed with!
+With a THC level of 22% and just 0.2% CBD, the mind-altering effects here can be intense.

 2 – Blue Dream

-Blue Dream is famous for the way it relaxes the entire body.
-Despite the potency of the strain in THC terms, its onset is relatively gentle as you feel a calm wave of euphoria.
-As a result, it is used by novices in moderate amounts, and can even be used as a morning smoke.
-The body high doesn’t force you to succumb to couch-lock and ensures you have the energy to complete your tasks.
+Effects-wise, Blue Dream is famous for the way it relaxes the entire body.
+Despite the potency of the strain in THC terms, the onset of the high is relatively gentle as users experience a calm wave of euphoria initially.
+The subsequent body high rarely results in couch-lock, making this a good strain for dealing with pain, soreness, and PMS-related fatigue.

 3 – Pink Kush